branticus94/Projects/README.md

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/0ad8105c-ed3f-4868-a9ef-4cc84557812d">

-Once I had completed some of my write up I made a few commits along the way to allow me to track files!
+Once I had completed some of my write up, making a few commits along the way and testing the output/fixing any bugs (note to self: backticks for quoting code rather than single quotes!) to allow me to track my work!
 I then reverted to the terminal to test the connection and whether I could obtain the changes on my terminal, as you can see from the below I used the git pull command which produced a fast forward merge as there were no conflicts withere were several insertions and deletions to the README file I initially created:

 ```
 AlexHowland@Toms-MacBook-Pro-2 CFG-Assignments % git pull